-On-site reporting - SAV species guide or Pocket Field Guide, waterproof phone pouch, and a smartphone equipped with the Water Reporter app, GPS location services, and a camera.
+On-site reporting - SAV species guide or Pocket Field Guide, waterproof phone pouch, and a smartphone equipped with the ArcGIS Survey123 app, GPS location services, and a camera.

-Off-site reporting - Computer with internet, Water Reporter website, paper, pencil, watch or clock, camera, GPS-enabled device, and SAV species guide or Pocket Field Guide.
+Off-site reporting - Computer with internet, ArcGIS Survey123 survey website, paper, pencil, watch or clock, camera, GPS-enabled device, and SAV species guide or Pocket Field Guide.

-Volunteers who participate in the Chesapeake Bay SAV Watchers Introductory Monitoring Program will be asked to submit the following data for each monitoring site: GPS location, sampling date, sampling time, and a list of the SAV species observed, in order from most abundant to least abundant.
+Non-certified volunteers who participate in the Chesapeake Bay SAV Watchers Program will be asked to submit the following data for each monitoring site: observer name and certification level, GPS location, sampling date, sampling time, and a list of the SAV species observed, in order from most abundant to least abundant.
 Photos of the observed SAV species must also be submitted as part of any observation.
-All volunteers will use the Water Reporter platform to submit Tier 1 data.
-There are two ways to collect and submit monitoring data using Water Reporter.
-The most straightforward approach is on-site reporting where you submit observations at the monitoring site using a smartphone equipped with the Water Reporter app.
-If a volunteer is uncomfortable doing this, they may rely on off-site reporting, or submitting SAV data to the Water Reporter website after the sampling event, using a desktop or laptop computer.
-In either case, observers must set up a personal account on Water Reporter, which should include the observer's name and, if applicable, the monitoring group.
-All observers must also join the Water Reporter group Chesapeake Bay SAV Watchers.
-Detailed and updated stepby-step instructions on how to use the Water Reporter app or website can be found on the Chesapeake Bay SAV Watchers website at www.chesapeakebaysavwatchers.com.
+These observations are marked as required on the survey in order to submit the form.
+All volunteers will use the ArcGIS Survey123 platform to submit data.
+There are two ways to collect and submit monitoring data using ArcGIS Survey123.
+The most straightforward approach is on-site reporting where you submit observations at the monitoring site using a smartphone equipped with the ArcGIS Survey123 app.
+If a volunteer is uncomfortable doing this, they may rely on off-site reporting, or submitting SAV data to the ArcGIS Survey123 website after the sampling event, using a desktop or laptop computer.
+Detailed and updated step-by-step instructions on how to use the ArcGIS Survey123 app or website can be found on the Chesapeake Bay SAV Watchers website at www.chesapeakebaysavwatchers.com.

-Use the Water Reporter app to submit Tier 1 data.
-(Suzi Spitzer)
+Use the ArcGIS Survey123 app to submit data.
+(Kaitlin Scowen)